ESMValGroup/ESMValTool/README.md

 # Getting started

-Please see [getting started](https://docs.esmvaltool.org/en/latest/quickstart/index.html) on readthedocs.
+Please see [getting started](https://docs.esmvaltool.org/en/latest/quickstart/index.html) on readthedocs as well as [ESMValTool tutorial](https://esmvalgroup.github.io/ESMValTool_Tutorial/index.html).
+The tutorial is a set of lessons that together teach skills needed to work with ESMValTool in climate-related domains.

 ## Getting help